Our Heritage - 100+ Years of HistoryServing the Community in our Second Century of Ministry

 Rev. Dr. Thomas R. Zehnder, Rev. Jim Martin and Rev. Larry Schaefer each served Trinity well as Interim Senior Pastors for select periods of time from January 2015 through September 2017 when a Call was issued to & accepted by Rev. Doug Kallesen.
 On October 1, 2017, Rev. Doug Kallesen was installed as Trinity’s Senior Pastor.

 Today Trinity Lutheran School cares for and educates 300+ children from six weeks old through PreK-4.
-The worshiping congregation of Trinity Downtown averages about 300 people per weekend, with many opportunities for Christian witness and service in reaching out to downtown Orlando and the world.
-With 100 years of history behind us, Trinity is excited to begin a second century of sharing Jesus with those around us.
-Trinity’s 100th anniversary will be celebrated in September of 2019.
+The worshiping congregation of Trinity Downtown averages about 250 people in-person and online per weekend, with many opportunities for Christian witness and service in reaching out to downtown Orlando and the world.
+Trinity’s 100th anniversary was celebrated in September of 2019.
+With more than 100 years of history behind us, Trinity is excited to be charging forward into a second century of sharing Jesus with those around us.